Alexander Murillo

-Alexander Murillo Albert (born 4 October 2006) is a Spanish professional footballer who plays as a forward for 2.
+Alexander Murillo Albert (born 4 October 2006) is a Spanish professional footballer who plays as a forward for club Lecco, on loan from 2.
 Liga club FC Liefering.

 Early and personal life

 Murillo was born in Alicante, Spain, to Colombian parents.
 Murillo is the nephew of former Once Caldas player Jairo Murillo.

 Club career

 Murillo began his career with amateur side Brave Elche, where he played at under-12 level.
 He later joined the academy of Kelme, where he established himself as a prolific goal-scorer, with nineteen goals in thirty-one appearances at youth level.

 Having left Kelme in the summer of 2022, Murillo signed with Austrian side Red Bull Salzburg as a free agent, signing a two-and-a-half-year deal and joining the club in January 2023.
 He was initially assigned to the club's under-18 side.

+Murillo joined Italian Serie C side Lecco, on loan for the 2026–27 season.

 International career

 Murillo was called up to the Spanish under-16 side in February 2022, going on to feature in two friendlies against Switzerland.
 He remains eligible to represent Colombia.